andrey-leshenko/WaTracker/README.md

 I managed to get the presence information by subscribing to presence updates for each of the contacts and checking if they are online every second.

-To make stalking your friends a pleasant experience, WaTracker is built as a Chrome App with multiple windows:
+To make stalking your friends a pleasant experience, WaTracker is built as a Chrome App with the following windows:
 - The "record" window asks you to sign into a webview of [web.whatsapp.com](https://web.whatsapp.com/) so it can inject content scripts into the page and gather the presence information.
 - The "online" window shows which of your friends are currently online.
 (Works only if you are recording)